RobiatAbdulazeez/RobiatsBookStore/RobiatsBookStore/README.txt

 it fixed it through the using statements

 4:30
- next start point is using the file provided in the assignment 2 folder to modify the repository.cs file
+I used the file provided in the assignment 2 folder to modify the repository.cs file to create the constructors and dependency injection DI

+4:32
+I CREATED INDIVIDUAL REPOS FOR CATEGORY AND THE POTENTIAL MODELS TO BE ADDED

+4:35
+I created the CategoryRepository.cs and the IRepository.cs

+4:50
+I modified the CategoryRepository changed the using statements to specify my project

+4:53
+I also modified the ICategoryRepository interface

+5:00
+i completeed the remaining modifications,built the project and everything is working perfectly